What is a growth partner?

 - It brings someone alongside the counselee who cares for and encourages them as a close friend throughout and beyond the counseling process.
 Galatians 6:1-2

-What are the advocate’s responsibilities?
+What are the growth partner’s responsibilities?

-- Attend each session with you if possible.
-This is preferred.
+- Attend each session with the counselee.
+If you are unable to attend all sessions, please attend as many as possible.
 (Approximately one hour)

 o Receive an update from the counselor by email or phone call.
 (5-30 minutes, normally very brief)

 o Debrief after each session with the counselee.
-(15-30 minutes)
+(15-30 minutes) - Follow up with the counselee during the week for prayer, accountability, and encouragement.
+(5-15 minutes)

 What are the Counselee’s Responsibilities?